 Once a fire starts outdoors in a rural area, it is often hard to control.
 Many homes are located far from fire stations.
 The result can be longer emergency response times.
 Within a matter of minutes, an entire home may be destroyed by fire.
 Limited water supply in rural areas can make fire suppression difficult.
 Homes may be secluded and surrounded by woods, dense brush and combustible vegetation that can fuel fires and make suppression efforts more difficult.

 Tips for Making Your Property Fire Resistant

-Keep lawns trimmed, leaves raked, and the roof and rain-gutters free from debris such as dead limbs and leaves.
+Make sure water sources, such as hydrants, pools, and ponds, are accessible to the fire department.
+Keep lawns trimmed, leaves raked, and the roof and rain-gutters free from debris.

 Stack firewood at least 30 feet away from your home.

 Store flammable materials and liquids in metal containers outside the home at least 30 feet away from structures Create defensible space by thinning/removing trees and brush within 30 feet of your home.

 Landscape your property with fire resistant plants and vegetation to prevent fire from spreading quickly.
 Burning yard waste is a fire hazard.
 Check with GA Forestry Commission for fire permit requirements and restricted burning times.